 Stuffn’s Restaurant in Ketchum (Smoking on patio)

 Summit Restaurant at Shangri-La on Monkey Island (smoking on the patio)

 The Grill at Indian Hills Resort & Marina in Bernice

 The Landings Market and Grill on Monkey Island (smoking on the patio)

 The Parrot at Honey Creek Landing in Grove (Smoking on the patio)

 The Stables Casino in Miami (smoking)

-The Shebang on Monkey Island (smoking in bar area and patio)
+The Shebang on Monkey Island (smoking on patio and Balcony Bar)

 Ugly’s Grill & Bar, Thunder Bay Marina (smoking)

 VIP Pizza at Hammerhead Marina (smoking on deck)